TWUOnline/multi-access/pages/02.learning-design/course-planning/gallery.md

 The diagram above illustrates the five key principles in designing learning outcomes.
 They must be specific and clear, instructors must be able to measure successful completion of an outcome, and learners must be able to achieve them.
 Learning outcomes should also be relevant to the course and achievable  within the time period allotted.

-For more examples of learning outcomes, see our course text *[Teaching in a Digital Age](https://pressbooks.bccampus.ca/teachinginadigitalagev2/part/chapter-2-the-nature-of-knowledge-and-the-implications-for-teaching/)* by Tony Bates.

 **Bloom’s Taxonomy**

-Instructional designers often use Bloom’s Taxonomy to help write learning outcomes.
+We often use Bloom’s Taxonomy to help write learning outcomes.
 The graphics below lists possible verbs to use in a learning outcome, as well as examples of activities and/or assessments.
 Just to give one example, if you are assessing the domain of analysis by asking student to compare, you may ask them to create and administer a survey.
 As you write your outcomes, what **[Higher Order Thinking Skills](https://en.wikipedia.org/wiki/Higher-order_thinking) (HOTS)** are you promoting?

 ![](Blooms-taxonomy.png)
 *"Bloom's Taxonomy" [flickr photo by Vandy CFT](https://flickr.com/photos/vandycft/29428436431) shared under a Creative Commons (BY) license*